fastoch/Podman-Tutorial/README.md

 podman search nginx
 podman run --name pdm-nginx -p 8080:80 nginx
 ```
-- Note that the `podman run` command pulls the image only if not already present on your system.
+- Note that the `podman run` command will only pull the image if it's not already present on your system
 - Using the `--name` flag can lead to **naming conflicts**, it's best not to use it and let podman assign random names
 - if you haven't used `-d` to run the container in detached mode, press `Ctrl + C` to stop it.
 - when using the `podman start` command, your container will run in detached mode by default